Hiroshima’s nuclear history sounds an urgent warning for G-7 summit

 Just across from the Peace Memorial Park is the museum housing the testimonies of survivors and the victims of the atomic bombing — gruesome stories of people scorched by the heat of the blast, their skin hanging off their bodies just as their clothes hung like rags.
 An estimated 140,000 people died as a result of the bombing.

-Among the museum’s displays include a photo from 2010 of then-President Obama shaking hands with former Russian President Dmitry Medvedev following the signing of the New START treaty, a watershed moment signaling the two leading nuclear powers committing to reducing their nuclear stockpiles.
+Among the museum’s displays include a 2010 photo of then-President Obama shaking hands with then-Russian President Dmitry Medvedev following the signing of the New START treaty, a watershed moment signaling a commitment from the two leading nuclear powers to reduce their nuclear stockpiles.

-Today, the New START treaty is on ice with Russia’s refusal to participate.
+Today, Russia’s balking has put the New START treaty is on ice.

 And Medvedev — in the position of deputy chair of Russia’s security council — is viewed as the mouthpiece for Russian President Vladimir Putin’s threats of nuclear weapons use against Ukraine.

-The museum has yet to update that photo to show the current state of nuclear tensions.
-But the museum’s entrance includes a display of a letter sent to Biden in April 2022 by Hiroshima’s Mayor, Matsui Kazumi, vehemently protesting the U.S. carrying out “subcritical nuclear testing” in June and September — testing that the U.S. says is important to assess the reliability of nuclear stockpiles without full nuclear testing.
+The museum has yet to update that photo to reflect the current state of nuclear tensions.
+But the museum’s entrance includes a display of an April 2022 letter Hiroshima Mayor Kazumi Matsui sent to Biden, vehemently protesting the U.S. carrying out “subcritical nuclear testing” in June and September — testing that the U.S. says is important to assess the reliability of nuclear stockpiles without full nuclear testing.

-“The ongoing Russian invasion of Ukraine continues to fuel the idea that military forces are the only way to suppress violence committed by military forces,” the letter read.
-“From the United States, I strongly demand the following: deeply reflect upon the horrific realities of what a single atomic bomb did to Hiroshim and the tragic experiences of the hibakusha [survivors].”
+“The ongoing Russian invasion of Ukraine continues to fuel the idea that military forces are the only way to suppress violence committed by military forces,” the letter reads.
+“From the United States, I strongly demand the following: deeply reflect upon the horrific realities of what a single atomic bomb did to Hiroshima and the tragic experiences of the hibakusha [survivors].”

 Outside the museum and park, the entire city memorializes the horror.

-Kishida, during his visit to Washington, D.C., in January, said he would put forward Japan’s pledge to “revive the momentum for nuclear disarmament,” but without “sacrificing deterrence in the midst of the severe security environment.”
+Kishida, during a visit to Washington in January, said he would put forward Japan’s pledge to “revive the momentum for nuclear disarmament” without “sacrificing deterrence in the midst of the severe security environment.”

 But this comes as Kishida is overseeing a massive military mobilization in Japan in response to Russia’s invasion of Ukraine.
 Kishida visited Ukrainian President Volodymyr Zelensky in Kyiv in March, an extraordinary show of solidarity from an Asian nation.

-While the G-7 is primarily a grouping of the world’s top economies, it has evolved into a strategic alliance confronting Putin’s revanchism (the group kicked Russia out in 2014 after it invaded and annexed Ukraine’s Crimea Peninsula).
+While the G-7 is primarily a grouping of the world’s top economies, it has evolved into a strategic alliance confronting Putin’s revanchism; the group kicked Russia out in 2014 after its invasion and annexation of Ukraine’s Crimea Peninsula.

-The city has set up a wrap-around display in the Peace park showcasing its rebuilding efforts in the aftermath of the atomic bomb — reconnecting its water supply, setting up its electricity network, inventing its signature dish of Okonomiyaki — a dish of Soba noodles, egg, meat, cabbage and BBQ sauce.
+The city has set up a wraparound display in the Peace Park showcasing its rebuilding efforts in the aftermath of the atomic bomb — reconnecting its water supply, setting up its electricity network, inventing its signature dish of Okonomiyaki (Soba noodles, egg, meat, cabbage and BBQ sauce).

 World leaders are gathering in Hiroshima at a time in which experts warn the risk of nuclear confrontation is at its highest since the Cold War.